 What is Gastric bypass operation?

-Gastric bypass operation is the application of a bypass procedure to the stomach in order to prevent or reduce the absorption and their mixing with the blood of fat and carbohydrate-containing foods that cause weight gain from the intestines.
+Gastric bypass operation is the application of a bypass procedure to the stomach to prevent or reduce the absorption and their mixing with the blood of fat and carbohydrate-containing foods that cause weight gain from the intestines.
 Gastric bypass, which has been widely used surgically since 2001, is performed by deactivating 90% of the patient’s stomach and connecting 10% of the patient’s stomach approximately 150 cm ahead of the small intestine.
 The first 150 cm of the small intestine is responsible for the absorption of up to 80% of the fat and sugars that enter our body.
-By passing the digested food from the stomach and attaching it 150 cm forward by bypassing this region, only 20% of the fat and sugar that cause weight gain is taken into the body.
+Bypassing the digested food from the stomach and attaching it 150 cm forward by bypassing this region, only 20% of the fat and sugar that cause weight gain is taken into the body.
 In this way, individuals feel fuller earlier.

-Which methods used in gastric bypass?
+Which methods are used in gastric bypass?

 Gastric bypass operation may be performed with both general open surgery and laparoscopic surgery methods.
-However, laparoscopic method is generally preferred in gastric bypass procedure, and the operation is performed through small incisions in the abdomen.
+However, the laparoscopic method is generally preferred in gastric bypass procedures, and the operation is performed through small incisions in the abdomen.
 In this way, because of smaller incision sizes, the risks of wounds and complications are lower.
 Generally, patients are discharged within three to four days after the procedure.

 Patient profile for gastric bypass

-Similar to other bariatric surgery methods, gastric bypass method is preferred in medical conditions that require sudden weight loss, especially in morbidly obese patients.
-Gastric bypass offers the most effective and fast solution in cases such as type-2 diabetes, weight loss before emergency surgical interventions in the presence of obesity, hypertension and hyperlipidemia accompanying obesity.
+Similar to other bariatric surgery methods, the gastric bypass method is preferred in medical conditions that require sudden weight loss, especially in morbidly obese patients.
+Gastric bypass offers the most effective and fast solution in cases such as type-2 diabetes, weight loss before emergency surgical interventions in the presence of obesity, hypertension, and hyperlipidemia accompanying obesity.

 As in other surgical methods, conditions such as substance use, health problems that will prevent surgical intervention, use of steroids and cortisol, and unsuitability for anesthesia are obstacles to gastric bypass.